Near-Optimal Sample Complexities of Divergence-based S-rectangular Distributionally Robust Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present near-optimal sample complexity results for divergence-based S-rectangular robust MDPs in the discounted reward setting.
-Our results are the first to achieve optimal dependence on $|\mathcal{S}|$, $|\mathcal{A}|$, and $\varepsilon$ simultaneously.
-We acknowledge, however, two limitations: the reliance on access to a generative model and the presence of a gap between our upper bound and the minimax lower bound established in \citet{yang2020wasserstein}.
-As part of future work, we aim to develop provable theoretical guarantees for other settings, including model-free algorithms and offline reinforcement learning. \FloatBarrier
+In this paper, we establish near-optimal sample complexity results for divergence-based S-rectangular robust MDPs under the discounted reward criterion.
+To the best of our knowledge, our results are the first to achieve optimal dependence on $|\mathcal{S}|$, $|\mathcal{A}|$, and $\varepsilon$ simultaneously.
+Looking ahead, several promising research directions remain open.
+A natural extension is to move beyond the generative model assumption and develop provable guarantees in more practical settings, such as model-free reinforcement learning and offline reinforcement learning.
+Another important avenue is to explore richer formulations of uncertainty, for instance, by modeling uncertainty around the underlying noise process in distributionally robust stochastic control.
+Finally, it is also interesting to investigate S-rectangular robust MDPs under the average-reward criterion.